 The way such civil actions and prosecutions usually play out is the District Court will refer the complainant to Netsafe, which offers a low level resolution service including contacting the publisher.
 If that doesn’t work, Netsafe will record its interaction with the complainant, refer him or her back to the District Court with that record, and close their file.

 The complainant recently got promoted to CEO despite a continuing employment dispute that is currently in the Employment Court where the DHB had issued separate proceedings in retaliation.
-The substance of the DHB’s allegations in the retaliatory proceedings are that when the (future) CEO allegedly stalked the former employee at her new workplace, she posted photos of him doing that on her private Facebook page, and after a disputed dismissal she took part in a RNZ programme about bullying in the DHB.
+The substance of the DHB’s allegations in the retaliatory proceedings are that when the (future) CEO allegedly stalked the former employee at her new workplace, she sent photos of him doing that to her advocate and the ERA, and took part in a RNZ programme about bullying in the DHB in May 2018.

 It appears that he has chosen not to allow Netsafe to contact us requesting removal of the article and instead obtained the requisite paperwork from Netsafe to allow him to file in the District Court.
 Six to seven weeks later, we had not heard from the District Court or Netsafe and we would have been none the wiser had the Netsafe documentation not surfaced last week.